Pantheon-Labs/Jiter-Node-Example/README.md

 | `GET`  | `/events/:id `        | Finds event by id                                                 |
 | `PUT`  | `/event/:id `         | Updates event by id                                               |
 | `POST` | `/api/webhooks/jiter` | Handles your payload                                              |

+After creating events, you'll see `console.log` output each time you receive a callback.